If your breastfed baby is refusing the bottle, here's what you need to know.

 - Have your partner give the bottle.
 Newborns may be new, but they're smarter than we think, and they're more likely to accept a bottle from your partner rather than from mom.

 - Trigger the rooting reflex.
-Place the bottle in baby's mouth and use your finger to lightly touch her cheek; this will stimulate her rooting reflex, making it more likely that she'll latch on.
+Place the bottle in baby's mouth and use your finger to lightly touch their cheek; this will stimulate their rooting reflex, making it more likely that they'll latch on.

 - Try a bait-and-switch.
-If baby likes a pacifier, let her suck for a bit then pop it out and quickly replace it with the bottle; she may be none the wiser.
+If baby likes a pacifier, let them suck for a bit then pop it out and quickly replace it with the bottle; they may be none the wiser.

 - Experiment with a dream feed.
 Baby may be more likely to accept the bottle if they're hungry + not fully awake.